violuke/homey-yale-smart-alarm/README.md

 # Yale Smart Alarm

 Adds basic interaction with Yale Smart Alarm systems.
+You can use action cards within your flows to:
+* Fully arm the alarm
+* Part-arm the alarm
+* Disarm the alarm

 It is now considered stable, but please report any issues found.